-In most cases, taxes are not taken out of disability benefits.
-This includes both Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).
-The Social Security Administration will never automatically withhold taxes.
-In fact, in most cases, you do not have to pay federal income taxes on these benefits at all.
+Taxes are not taken out of disability benefits – whether it’s for Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).
+The Social Security Administration (SSA) will never automatically withhold taxes.
+In fact, in many cases, you do not have to pay federal income taxes on these benefits at all.
 Pennsylvania also does not tax SSDI or SSI benefits.

-However, if you receive SSDI benefits and also have additional income from investments, rental property, or even your spouse’s job, you may need to pay taxes.
-There are limits on how much you can make without filing taxes, and additional income can quickly push you over this limit.
+However, if you receive SSDI benefits and also have substantial additional income from investments and rental property, you may need to pay taxes.
+There are limits on how much you can make without filing taxes.
+Additional income can push you over this limit.

 Limits on How Much You Can Earn Without Paying Taxes

-According to the Social Security Administration, about a third of all retirement and disability recipients must pay taxes on their benefits.
-This happens because they — or a spouse — make additional income above and beyond their SSDI benefits.
+According to the SSA, about a third of all retirement and disability recipients must pay taxes on their benefits.
+This taxation happens because they make additional income above and beyond their SSDI benefits.

-If you believe you may need to pay taxes on your disability benefits, you can ask the Social Security Administration to withhold a percentage of your monthly payment.
-This works in the same way as an employer withholding taxes from your check.
-This is not a requirement but may be a good idea if you worry about putting enough aside to pay your taxes at the end of the year.
+If you believe you may need to pay taxes on your disability benefits, you can ask the SSA to withhold a percentage of your monthly payment.
+This instance works in the same way as an employer withholding taxes from your check.
+Doing so is not a requirement but may be a good idea if you worry about putting enough aside to pay your taxes at the end of the year.

 Social Security Disability Insurance Back Pay and Taxes

-If you are like most people who qualify for Social Security disability benefits, the Social Security Administration initially denied your claim.
-You had to file an appeal and then received an approval during the appeals process.
-This means you may also receive a lump sum payment for back pay, covering the period between when you applied and when the Social Security Administration approved you for benefits.
+If you are like most people who qualify for Social Security disability benefits, the SSA initially denied your claim.
+You had to file an appeal to receive an approval during the appeals process.
+This outcome means you may also receive a lump sum payment for back pay.
+Such a payment would cover the period between when you applied and when the Social Security Administration approved you for benefits.

 Taxes and Supplemental Security Income

-At Berger and Green, our Pittsburgh disability attorneys can help you understand the laws that apply to your Social Security benefits and address any concerns you may have about the amount or how the government taxes them.
-We can also help you fight a denial of benefits or represent you by helping you file an application.
+At Berger and Green, our Social Security disability attorneys can help you understand the laws that apply to your Social Security benefits.
+Our staff will address any concerns you may have about the amount of your benefits..
+We can also help you fight a denial of benefits or represent you by reviewing your application.

-Call our office today at 412-661-1400 for your free case evaluation, and to discuss your case with a member of our team.
+Reach out to our office today at (412) 661-1400 for your free case evaluation, and to discuss your case with a member of our team.
 Our team works on contingency, so no upfront or out-of-pocket payments are required, as the attorney’s fees come out of your financial award.